-Serbia: Energy sector and state power utility under lobby pressure from RES developers24.
-August 2015. / News Serbia Energy
+Serbia: Energy sector and state power utility under lobby pressure from RES developers, News Serbia Energy

 Until recently, the Serbian Government representatives claimed that Serbia was obliged to provide 27 percent of energy from renewable resources by 2020 – due to the obligations towards the European Union.
 According to the national data, already now, Serbia achieves more than 21 percent of energy from renewable resources in its overall energy mix.
 This is more than the European plan for obligatory participation of renewable energy by 2020 – which amounts to only 20 percent of the total generated energy!